sidwan02/gemini-cli-gemma/understand.md

 ## BuildAndTest

 - `use the build and test tool: run npm test -- src/tools/glob.test.ts`
+- `use the build and test tool: test src/tools/glob.test.ts`

 # TODO:

+1. Not just the directive but also the tool calls and objective should be added to the last user message. so: last user message + system prommpt + objective.
+   Maybe no longer have the objective as the first think in the system prompt (I think that's wehre it is right now?)

 1. subagent tool call width should be smaller
-2. grep tool call is \*/\*\* which is way too generic need to make the tool calls much more constrained
+1. grep tool call is \*/\*\* which is way too generic need to make the tool calls much more constrained
-3. When reading a file that contains a prompt gets confused/breaks
+1. When reading a file that contains a prompt gets confused/breaks
-4. When reading a file that contains functions, it parses those as unauthorized function calls
+1. When reading a file that contains functions, it parses those as unauthorized function calls
-5. The glob command and any patterns are always ‘single’ patterns rather than more complex ones.
+1. The glob command and any patterns are always ‘single’ patterns rather than more complex ones.
 The model should be partial to more complex regex for better user experience.
 Eg, model never does pattern=\**/*blah\* for searching, instead does pattern=blah
-6. When listing files related to a search term, unnecessarily uses list_directory and doesn’t know where the files are (can’t feed the entire environment either due to prompt forgetting)
+1. When listing files related to a search term, unnecessarily uses list_directory and doesn’t know where the files are (can’t feed the entire environment either due to prompt forgetting)
-7. Gemma often forgets which files it's already looked at.
+1. Gemma often forgets which files it's already looked at.

 # Litellm setup